-The May 2009 for the Camera Owners of the Bay Area (COBA) user group will be held this Wednesday, May 13, 2009, at SmugMug headquarters in Mountain View from 7:30 pm to 10:00 pm.
+The July 2009 meeting of the Camera Owners of the Bay Area (COBA) user group will be held this Wednesday, July 8, 2009, at SmugMug headquarters in Mountain View from 7:30 pm to 10:00 pm.

 67 E. Evelyn Ave, Suite 200